Crispy Chikuwa Isobe-age: Easy, Eggless Recipe!

 Fry the Chikuwa

 Step 3.
-Drain and Serve
+Serve

 Read more: Chikuwa Isobeage Recipe: Crispy Fish Cake Tempura